 Top load or front load?
 Both types have distinct advantages and disadvantages.
-Top loaders are much less expensive to purchase than front loaders with similar levels of performance and features.
-However, even the most efficient top loader will use more energy and water than a typical front-load washer -- so much so that a front loader can turn out to be cheaper to own over the life of the machine.
+Top loaders are less expensive to purchase than front loaders with similar levels of performance and features.
+However, even the most efficient top loader will use more energy and water than a typical front-load washer -- so much so that a front loader can turn out to be cheaper to own over the life of the machine, assuming it has a decently long life, of course.
 Front loaders do require a little extra care to make sure mold or mildew don't take root in their tub or gasket.
 They can also take a little to a lot longer to complete their wash cycles.

 Can I use regular detergent in a high-efficiency washer?
 The short answer is no. The Cleaning Institute notes that specially designated HE detergents are a must in HE washers, such as those discussed in this report.
 Using regular detergent will decrease both efficiency and cleaning performance.
 They can also damage the washer.
 More details are available in this online brochure.